siffiejoe/lua-classy/README.md

 Philipp Janda, siffiejoe(a)gmx.net

-Comments and feedback are always welcome (especially proposals for a proper project name -- "class" is *way* too ambiguous given the number of different Lua OO libraries out there).
+Comments and feedback are always welcome.

 ##                              License                             ##

-class is *copyrighted free software* distributed under the MIT license (the same license as Lua 5.1).
+`classy` is *copyrighted free software* distributed under the MIT license (the same license as Lua 5.1).
 The full license text follows:

-    class (c) 2013 Philipp Janda
+    classy (c) 2014 Philipp Janda

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the